Loris1123/RbScheme/README.md

 This is written in plain ruby.
 So it does not have any dependencies, beside the ruby language.
 I've tested it with Ruby 2.3.1 and 2.2.5.
 If you use another version, please tell me whether it works or not.

+### Optional Dependency

+You can start RbRuby with a GUI with the commandline argument `-g`.
+The GUI is written with [Shoes](http://shoesrb.com).

+I used the Gtk Framework of schoes.
+So green_shoes is required.

+    gem install green_shoes

 ## How to use
 Start RbScheme with `ruby scheme.rb`
 This will bring you to the interactive mode.